Board of Directors: Members

 Mary has served on the Boards of several small to medium sized non-profit organizations and has been involved in two significant amalgamations in this sector.
 Mary was appointed a Director of St. Joseph’s Health Care London’s Board of Directors June 2019.
 Prior to this she served two years on the Resource Planning & Audit Committee of the Board.

 Philip Griffin, CPA, CA, has been a practicing public accountant since 1976.
-His professional history spans more than 40 years.
-After managing his own CA Practice since 1990, he is now a partner in a national CA firm, serving owner-managed business clients and not-for-profit organizations in London and area.
+His professional history spans more than 40 years and after managing his own CA Practice since 1990, he is now a partner in a national CA firm, serving owner - managed business clients and not-for-profit organizations in London and area.
 For a six-year period, he held senior financial management roles in a corporate setting.
 He is a graduate of the University of Western Ontario with a Bachelor of Arts Degree.

-He is a past President of Ronald McDonald House London and was also a member of the organizing committee of the Ronald McDonald House Golf Classic for 29 years.
+He is a past President of Ronald McDonald House London (1995 to 1998) and was also a member of the organizing committee of the Ronald McDonald House Golf Classic for 29 years.
 He has assisted with the organization of the KW Lemon Golf Classic for Foundation Western and is past Secretary of the Irish Benevolent Society of London and Middlesex.
+He is a past board member of St. Joseph’s Health Care Foundation.

 After obtaining his Bachelor of Engineering Science degree from the University of Western Ontario in 1964, Hanny Hassan received his Master of Engineering degree from Dalhousie University in 1971.